-- A. The Work specified herein shall be the removal of asbestos-containing pipe fitting insulation (ACPFI) and pipe insulation by persons who are knowledgeable, qualified, and trained in the removal, treatment, handling, and disposal of ACM material using the mini-enclosure technique and the subsequent cleaning of the affected environment, who comply with Federal, State, and local regulations which mandate work practices- and who are capable of performing the Work of the Contract. - B. The Contractor shall supply all labor, materials, equipment, services, insurance, and incidentals which are necessary or required to perform the Work in accordance with applicable governmental regulations and these Specifications. - C. Related Work Specified Elsewhere; refer to:
+- A. The Work specified herein shall be the removal of asbestos-containing materials by persons who are knowledgeable, qualified, and trained in the removal, treatment, handling, and disposal of ACM material using the mini-enclosure technique and the subsequent cleaning of the affected environment, who comply with Federal, State, and local regulations which mandate work practices- and who are capable of performing the Work of the Contract. - B. The Contractor shall supply all labor, materials, equipment, services, insurance, and incidentals which are necessary or required to perform the Work in accordance with applicable governmental regulations and these Specifications. - C. Related Work Specified Elsewhere; refer to: